rotationalio/rotational.io/content/en/blog/2021-06-10-ux-whats-missing.md

 If you're a techie working in app development, you probably identify as one of the following: "backend", "frontend" or "data science".
 Possibly this is one of our failings, that we have created these artificial silos for the problems that concern our data systems, the user-facing components of our applications, and the non-deterministic algorithms that stitch them together.
 This view isn't doing us any favors, and it certainly doesn't help our users.
 In fact, apps suffer greatly from the dissociation of these components.
 You can't build a backend if you don't understand how the data is going to be queried, just as you can't build machine learning models without considering how the users are going interact with them.
 The backend is everyone's problem.

 The recent failures of companies like [Trivia HQ](https://slidebean.com/blog/what-happened-to-hq-trivia) and of apps like [Niantic's Pokémon Go](https://medium.theuxblog.com/an-honest-ux-critique-of-pok%C3%A9mon-go-from-a-longtime-fan-and-mobile-designer-76156c9cdc0c) belie the strong interconnectedness of the backend and the user's experience.
 As Slidebean writes of Trivia HQ's spectacular crash-and-burn:
 > Livestreaming an interactive game through a mobile phone is hard.
-Very hard.Interactivity needed to be instant, especially if the questions are timed.
+Very hard.
+Interactivity needed to be instant, especially if the questions are timed.
 But sometimes, as many users complained, clicking on an answer did nothing and time ran out.
 Which meant that users were kicked out.
 Other times, the quiz just didn’t work at all.
 So, when it crashed, which it did often, the hosts worked hard to keep the frustrated players from leaving before the problems were solved.

 Pokémon Go was plagued with similar UX challenges that were also caused by underlying problems with the app's distributed data storage.
 Akhil Dakinedi [wrote](https://medium.theuxblog.com/an-honest-ux-critique-of-pok%C3%A9mon-go-from-a-longtime-fan-and-mobile-designer-76156c9cdc0c):
 > It seems fine on paper, but once you see the extremely fast pace at which these battles take place, you start to notice the problems.
 The app, in its launch state, isn’t very responsive or fluid.
 It’s being plagued by constant server issues and unstable location tracking.